johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-2. **Owner Check:** If an SVCB record is found whose owner name matches the "_dns" label followed by an authoritative nameserver name for the zone to which the query belongs, the resolver MAY consider this an OTS Hint.
+2. **Owner Check:** If an SVCB record is found whose owner name matches the "_dns" label followed by an authoritative nameserver name for the zone to which the query belongs, the resolver MAY consider this an DTS Hint.

 3. **DNSSEC Validation (Optional but Recommended):**
-   * The resolver SHOULD attempt to DNSSEC validate the OTS Hint.
+   * The resolver SHOULD attempt to DNSSEC validate the DTS Hint.
 This involves validating the SVCB record itself and its corresponding RRSIG (if present) against the DNSSEC chain of trust for the zone that owns the SVCB record (e.g., dnsprovider.com for